IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

 !!! note "Image zoom functionality"

-    Feel free to click on the images in the lab guide below to a view larger image
+    Feel free to click on the images in the lab guide below to a view larger image.

 In this lab, we will focus on the below:

-  - Deploy a vector DB - milvus
+  - Deploy a vector DB - milvus.

   - Deploy a jupyter notebook where we will implement RAG pattern and learn about:
-      - Index the milvus DB with a sample PDF
+      - Index the milvus DB with a sample PDF.
       - Query the DB to get relevant documents for the question asked.
       - Create a prompt based on the relevant documents gotten from the previous step and send it to the LLM (granite model we deployed in Lab1) to get a domain specific answer.

 ### Create project

 1. Let's create a new OpenShift project that will hold all resources of this lan.
 Navigate to your browser window/tab which has the **Administrator** profile.
-Select **Home** -> **Projects** and click **Create Project**
+Select **Home** -> **Projects** and click **Create Project**.
    ![image](https://github.com/user-attachments/assets/ec396478-05eb-4fa9-8862-c49c9321f21e)

-2. In the resulting form, enter **lab2-demo** as the project name and click **Create**
+2. In the resulting form, enter **lab2-demo** as the project name and click **Create**.
    ![image](https://github.com/user-attachments/assets/6ece11da-db12-4ddb-ae79-9334004ccdd1)

 ### Deploy milvus